-To help CXOs, IT leaders, operations administrators, and developers better understand Google’s role as a cloud provider, we’ve put together the most important details and resources in this smart person's guide.
+To help CXOs, IT leaders, operations administrators, and developers better understand Google’s role as a cloud provider, we’ve put together the most important details and resources in this cheat sheet.
 This is a “living” article that will be updated and refreshed as new, relevant information becomes public.

-- What it is: Google Cloud Platform, as the name implies, is a cloud computing platform that provides infrastructure tools and services for users to build on top of.
+- What is Google Cloud Platform?
+Google Cloud Platform, as the name implies, is a cloud computing platform that provides infrastructure tools and services for users to build applications and services on top of.

-- Why it matters: Google Cloud Platform is regarded as the third biggest cloud provider in terms of revenue behind Amazon Web Services in first place and Microsoft Azure in second.
+- Why does Google Cloud Platform matter?
+Google Cloud Platform is regarded as the third biggest cloud provider in terms of revenue behind AWS in first place and Microsoft Azure in second.

-- Who this affects: Any organization in need of cloud computing should consider Google Cloud Platform for their needs–especially SMBs, which the platform was initially geared toward.
+- Who does Google Cloud Platform affect?
+Any organization in need of cloud computing should consider Google Cloud Platform for their needs–especially SMBs, which the platform was initially geared toward.

-- When this is happening: Google announced its first cloud tool, Google App Engine, back in 2008, and as it continued to add more tools and services they collectively became known as the Google Cloud Platform later on.
+- When was Google Cloud Platform announced?
+Google announced its first cloud tool, Google App Engine, back in 2008, and it continued to add more tools and services until they collectively became known as the Google Cloud Platform later on.

-- How to take advantage of Google Cloud Platform: Google has provided documentation for getting started and a frequently asked questions page for developers and IT leaders to investigate the platform.
+- How can I use Google Cloud Platform?
+Google has provided documentation for getting started and a frequently asked questions page for developers and IT leaders to investigate the platform.

 What is Google Cloud Platform?